 If you find this article helpful, share it with your friends and leave a comment about it.
 If you have any queries regarding the topic, feel free to ask them in the comment box, and do let me know of the future issues you wish to see articles from EaseUS.

 Here are some of the most frequent FAQs asked on the topic.
-If you have similar queries hope this will help you.
+If you have similar queries, hope this will help you.

 Yes, it is possible to clone old computers to new computers.
 Many users wish to run the same OS but with better hardware to overcome the downsides of degrading hardware performance.
 In such cases, it is suggested to clone the old OS onto a new computer via any bootable media to run it instantly on the new one without reinstalling all the programs, software, and files.

 Windows has no cloning tool to clone its OS onto a new drive or computer.
-But Windows 10 has a built-in tool called System Image, which helps you to transfer your hard drive.
+But Windows 10 has a built-in tool called System Image, which helps you transfer your hard drive.
 And this tool is only helpful if you wish to clone your hard drive with a larger one.
 This means you cannot use it to clone hard partitions, especially onto new computers.

-No, It is impossible to clone a hard drive on one computer and use it in a different one.
+No, it is impossible to clone a hard drive on one computer and use it in a different one.
 It is possible to clone a hard drive on Windows 10 using the System Image utility, a built-in tool on Windows.
 The cloned hard drive acts as a one-to-one drive backup but can only be configured on the same computer and cannot run as a new hard disk on another system.